Stock of the Day

 Investors should be bearish about investing in NIKE, Inc. for these reasons:

-• Despite a slight increase in revenue year-over-year, the earnings per share have decreased compared to the same quarter last year, indicating potential challenges in maintaining profitability.
+• The company's revenue for the latest quarter was down 1.1% compared to the same quarter last year, indicating potential challenges in maintaining sales growth.

 Insider Trades: Nike Sees More CEO Buys, Aehr Sold on 300% Gain